 Picking a pentest company for an AI-first SaaS startup in 2026 is harder than the marketing pages suggest.
-Ten vendors are active in the global market for AI-first SaaS founders, the delivery models range from boutique founder-led to PTaaS to enterprise to bug-bounty hybrid, pricing spans USD $900 to USD $50,000+ per engagement, and AI-specific scope (LLM Top 10 2025, prompt-injection chains, MCP servers, RAG pipelines, AI agents) is unevenly covered.
-This guide profiles 10 vendors AI-first SaaS founders actually evaluate, with persona-fit recommendations for pre-Series-A through Series-B. Cybersecify publishes its pricing transparently: Startup Pentest INR 74,999 (around USD $900) and Growth Pentest INR 1,79,999 (around USD $2,180) with a public SOC 2 and ISO 27001 ready sample report for verification before any scoping call.
+Ten vendors are active in the global market for AI-first SaaS founders, the delivery models range from boutique founder-led to PTaaS to enterprise to bug-bounty hybrid, published prices in this set span roughly USD 800 to USD 21,000+ per engagement or annual subscription, with several vendors quote-only, and AI-specific scope (LLM Top 10 2025, prompt-injection chains, MCP servers, RAG pipelines, AI agents) is unevenly covered.
+This guide profiles 10 vendors AI-first SaaS founders actually evaluate, with persona-fit recommendations for pre-Series-A through Series-B. Cybersecify publishes its pricing transparently: Startup Pentest INR 74,999 (around USD 790 at August 2026 rates) and Growth Pentest INR 1,79,999 (around USD 1,890) with a public SOC 2 and ISO 27001 ready sample report for verification before any scoping call.

 Key findings